dtinth/chordbook/README.md

 ## Development philosophy

 - No build tools needed.
-Just save and refresh.
+Just edit in text editor, save and refresh.
 - Can be edited and developed locally without needing any web server.
 - Can accessed quickly.
 I can open a chordsheet by double-clicking the `.html` file.